25 Shocking Workplace Safety Statistics: Are You at Risk?

 OSHA reports that nationwide, workplace fatalities in 2019 were 60.53% lower if compared with 1970s data.
 In 50 years, the average number of workplace deaths in the country, across all industries, decreased from 38 to 15 per day from 1970 to 2019.

-As per the U.S. Bureau of Labor Statistics reported that, of the 888,220 workers who missed at least one day of work due to an injury experienced at work, 189,310 were between the ages of 25 and 34, and 184,850, or 20.8%, were the ages of 45 and 54.
+The U.S. Bureau of Labor Statistics reported that, of the 888,220 workers who missed at least one day of work due to an injury experienced at work, 189,310 were between the ages of 25 and 34, and 184,850, or 20.8%, were the ages of 45 and 54.

 According to the United Labor of Statistics, in 2019, 488 workers died in Texas, whereas 422 employees died in California while working.
 However, Texan reported a fatal accident rate that was 3.8 for every 100,000 full-time workers and 2.3 rates in California.